33 min read

 - A Solana file system wallet with a SOL and USDC balance

 Reliable and high-performance blockchain infrastructure is critical to get the most out of your Solana trading bot.
-QuickNode provides fast and scalable Solana RPC node endpoints that significantly enhance your bot's responsiveness and efficiency.
-Sign Up for a free account and get started with QuickNode today.
+Quicknode provides fast and scalable Solana RPC node endpoints that significantly enhance your bot's responsiveness and efficiency.
+Sign Up for an account and get started with Quicknode today.

-In addition to a solid RPC endpoint, consider leveraging the QuickNode's Jupiter API plugin, Metis for optimized trade execution.
-This add-on allows you to make full use of Jupiter's V6 Swap API.
+In addition to a solid RPC endpoint, consider leveraging the Quicknode's Jupiter API plugin, Metis for optimized trade execution.
+This add-on hosts the Metis binary on Quicknode's infrastructure, giving you a private, managed endpoint for quote fetching and swap execution.
 Never worry about setting up or maintaining a server with our rolling restarts and low latency.
 Markets and pools show up immediately.

 This add-on will not use your account credits as it depends on its own Solana validator node, segmented from our pro network for maximum reliability.